fazo96/calendar/README.md

 - `chalk` for coloring the stdout
 - `commander` for command line argument parsing

-Bower dependencies (to be installed in `/gui`):
+Bower dependencies (only necessary for the gui):
+- `angular` for the frontend logic
+- `jquery` for manipulating the dom
+- `bootstrap` for the user interface
-- `bootstrap-calendar` for the calendar user interface
+- `bootstrap-calendar` for the calendar views
+- `sweetalert` for the alerts
+- `moment` for managing dates and datetimes

 ## Credits

 Built as a school project by [Enrico Fasoli](http://github.com/fazo96), Asjon Dalipaj, Stefano Frittoli, Gianluca Rocco, Matteo Cattaneo, Matteo Murelli.